douglasspgyn/DoubleTapView/README.md

 [![GitHub version](https://badge.fury.io/gh/douglasspgyn%2FDoubleTapView.svg)](https://badge.fury.io/gh/douglasspgyn%2FDoubleTapView)
 [![JitPack version](https://jitpack.io/v/douglasspgyn/DoubleTapView.svg)](https://jitpack.io/#douglasspgyn/DoubleTapView)

-A fully customizable view with a cool animation when double tap it and a simple listener.
+A customizable view with a cool animation when double tap it and a simple listener.

 You can see a [Sample Project here](https://github.com/douglasspgyn/DoubleTapViewSample) and learn more on the [Wiki](https://github.com/douglasspgyn/DoubleTapView/wiki).